Book Character Name Ideas: 90+ Names by Genre

 Caspian Ironforge

-The first name evokes vast, mysterious seas while the surname grounds the character in craftsmanship and strength.
-Perfect for a seafaring blacksmith or a prince who forged his own destiny rather than inheriting a throne
+The first name suggests open seas, while the surname ties the character to craft and strength.
+It fits a seafaring blacksmith or a prince who earns his place instead of inheriting it

 - 5